akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

 access the system to assist in the public assistance program administration.

 The MAGI Medicaid eligibility system is based on an IBM WebSphere software platform utilizing Microsoft Servers currently hosted on the State of Alaska virtual infrastructure.
 This virtual infrastructure is maintained by the Office of Information Technology under the Department of Administration.
 DHSS is currently responsible for the applications that run on this infrastructure.
+This environment currently contains:

+**Server Count**
+Development -> 25 servers (24 servers-Windows 2008 R2/1 server-Windows 2016)
+Non-Prod -> 22 servers (20 servers-Windows 2008 R2/2 servers-Windows 2016)
+Production/DR -> 23 servers (21 severs-Windows 2008 R2/2 servers- Windows 2016)

 The current Azure infrastructure, in limited use, is managed by DHSS.